kangfarih/kangfarih.github.io/README.md

 - Use as few dependencies as possible.
 - Have patience.

 > I am not a web developer.
-I have created this theme for my personal needs.
+I had created this theme for my personal needs.
 So, it is reasonable to have some flaws in the codes.
 Feel free to open issues and PRs acknowledging the problems.

 ## Local Development